-Diving Deeper: Under the surface of LGBTI funding data
+Diving Deeper Series: Under the surface of LGBTI funding data

 The 2017–2018 Global Resources Report: Government and Philanthropic Support for LGBTI Communities (Global Resources Report, or GRR) documents six years of global LGBTI funding, from 2013 to 2018, including over 19,764 grants awarded in 2017-2018 by 800 foundations, NGO intermediary funders, and corporations and by 15 donor government and multilateral agencies.
 The 2017-2018 GRR documents a total of $560 million in grants awarded in that two-year period.
 The report provides detailed data on the distribution of LGBTI funding by geography, issue, strategy, and population focus, offering a tool for identifying trends, gaps, and opportunities in the rapidly changing landscape of LGBTI funding.

 The biennial Global Resources Report contains over 125 pages of data and analysis – and yet there are many more ways to assess and engage with the information collected by Funders for LGBTQ Issues and Global Philanthropy Project.